Arlington, TX Probate Lawyer

 If the decedent had a life insurance policy, bank account, medical savings account, or other type of payable-on-death account, and any named heirs have died before the decedent, or there are no named heirs, the policies or accounts will likely be required to go through probate.
 Once this has occurred, these special assets can be transferred into the names of heirs that have been listed separately in the will or estate.
 If there are no named heirs anywhere else, the state may look towards other living family members.

 When there is no valid will, and any of the above situations apply, the assets will typically need to go through the probate process.
 The state will review the decedent’s heirs at law and transfer these assets into their names as legally applicable.

 If a valid will existed and any of the above situations apply, the probate process is very likely.

 How can you avoid the probate process?

 If you are adamant about your heirs not having to go through the probate process, you may want to consider a revocable or irrevocable trust.
 There are many benefits to these estate planning tools; however, they are not for everyone.
-To learn more about the probate process, living wills, and trusts, you can consult an Arlington, TX probate lawyer from Brandy Austin Law Firm, PLLC today.
+To learn more about the probate process, living wills, and trusts, you can consult an probate attorney in Allentown, PA, from Klenk Law today.